Skip to Content

 • Possess a current, full active and unrestrictive registration as a registered nurse AND nurse practitioner in a state, commonwealth, or territory of the United States, or the District of Columbia, prior to the start of the NPR program (exceptions may be made for highly qualified candidates with later graduation dates)

-• Be serving in their first Nurse Practitioner role as a PMHNP
+• No prior experience in APRN role as a PMHNP

 • Current BLS certification (must be maintained throughout the entirety of the program)

-• Provide evidence or self-certification of satisfactory physical condition based on a physical examination in the past 12-months
+• Able to provide evidence or self-certification of satisfactory physical condition based on a physical examination in the past 12 months

-• Provide evidence or self-certification of up-to-date vaccinations for healthcare workers as recommended by Centers for Disease Control (CDC) and VA
+• Able to provide evidence or self-certification of up-to-date vaccinations for healthcare workers as recommended by Centers for Disease Control (CDC) and VA

 CDC Recommended Vaccines for Adults